-&lt;sup>1 In order to see a more complete picture of case resolution, this chart reflects cases filed in FY 2012.
+1 In order to see a more complete picture of case resolution, this chart reflects cases filed in FY 2013.

-&lt;sup>2 Includes resolutions during or after counseling, mediation, administrative hearing, or appeal to the Board of Directors.
+2 Includes resolutions during or after counseling, mediation, administrative hearing, and appeal to the Board of Directors.

 III.
 RECOMMENDATIONS FOR IMPROVEMENT: AMEND THE CAA TO REQUIRE ANTI-DISCRIMINATION TRAINING FOR ALL EMPLOYEES, POSTINGS OF WORKPLACE RIGHTS IN ALL EMPLOYING OFFICES, AND WHISTLEBLOWER PROTECTIONS FOR LEGISLATIVE BRANCH EMPLOYEES